 - You could be putting too much focus on your company rather than the products or services you sell

-A website redesign can help you organize the information on your site in a more logical fashion and improve the overall user experience for your visitors.
+A website redesign can help you organize the information on your site in a more logical fashion and improve the overall user experience for your visitors, this includes responsive design.

 For example, if you’re an eCommerce store, you might want customers to check out your featured products first.
 In that case, featuring those products prominently on the homepage could help you increase conversions.